Who is Warren Buffett ? The Man and His Investments

 Philanthropy

 Warren Buffett is a very generous philanthropist.
 Over the years, he has donated many billions to charity.
 Buffett stated several times that his fortune would go to charity.
-Although he is still among the richest men in the world, he already donated a large amount of his net worth.
+Although he is still among the wealthiest men in the world, he already donated a large amount of his net worth.

 In 2006, he said 83% of his fortune would go to Bill & Melinda Gates Foundation.
 This foundation tries to enhance healthcare and reduce poverty in the world.
 And he also tries to expand education in the United States.
-He pledged for around 30 billion dollars of Berkshire Hataway shares.
-The foundation will receive some of the money each year, under some conditions.
+He pledged around 30 billion dollars of Berkshire Hataway shares.
+The foundation will receive some of the money each year under some conditions.

 He also donated several billion to the Buffett Foundation.
 This foundation invests in reproductive health and family planning.
 Moreover, he auctioned one of his cars for charity.
 And he auctioned several times a dinner with him for the Glide Foundation.